criticalmanufacturing/cli/docs/src/telemetry.md

 - `cmf_cli_enable_extended_telemetry` - enable extended telemetry.
 Note the above warnings regarding the impact of keeping this on.
 To enable, set to `true` or `1`, do not set or set to `false` or `0` to disable.
 - `cmf_cli_telemetry_enable_console_exporter` - also print the telemetry information to the console.
 This is for auditing or troubleshooting as it makes the console output extremely verbose
 - `cmf_cli_telemetry_host` - specify an alternate telemetry endpoint (if you're hosting your own)

-## Pipelines
-**NOTE: The CI-Package pipeline is shipped with telemetry ON**.
-The provided pipelines are built for Critical Manufacturing use and provided as an example for the user to build their own.
-As at CM we keep telemetry on for troubleshooting, the generated pipelines have telemetry on.
-To disable, search for the `cmf_cli_enable_telemetry` environment variable in the pipeline YAML and disable it.